Toward Quantum Analog Simulation of Many-Body Supersymmetry with Rydberg Atom Arrays

-which was designed as a mathematical probe of spontaneous breaking of SUSY where $\beta_0 \geq 0$ is a cutoff parameter. $W$ is a spectral topological \cite{Bernstein1985} index (equivalent to the Euler characteristic \cite{junker_1996_supersymmetric}). $W$ identifies $E=0$ states since the trace over $E>0$ states vanishes for any $\beta_0$, leaving $W$ to be non-zero only if there are $E=0$ state(s).
-Furthermore, it was argued \cite{witten_1982_constraints} that the value of $W$ found in finite-sized systems persists to the thermodynamic limit thus implying its utility for finite-size simulation.
-And $W$ is, by definition, well defined in strongly-correlated SUSY models.
-It is therefore an intrinsically useful probe of quantum many-body models which are otherwise non-trivial to characterize.
+which was designed as a mathematical probe of spontaneous breaking of SUSY, where $\beta_0 \geq 0$ is a cutoff parameter. $W$ is a spectral topological \cite{Bernstein1985} index (equivalent to the Euler characteristic \cite{junker_1996_supersymmetric}). $W$ identifies $E=0$ states since the trace over $E>0$ states vanishes for any $\beta_0$, leaving $W$ to be nonzero only if there are $E=0$ state(s).
+Furthermore, finite-sized system trends in $W$ persist to the thermodynamic limit, thus demonstrating its utility for finite-size simulation \cite{witten_1982_constraints} compatible with existing technology.
+In addition, $W$ is well defined in strongly correlated SUSY models, making it an intrinsically useful probe of quantum many-body models which are otherwise nontrivial to characterize.

 The Witten index can be indirectly related to known models of quantum matter.
-For instance, $W$ is related to observables in non-interacting models of two-dimensional Pauli paramagnets \cite{junker_1996_supersymmetric} (where $F$ is magnetization) and translationally invariant Majorana fermions (where $F$ is particle number) \cite{Hsieh2016}.
-Exact SUSY is also known to exist in certain strongly-correlated XXZ spin chain models \cite{fendley_2003_lattice, yang_2004_nonlocal} (where $F$ is a combination of magnetization and chain length), as discussed below.
-But a general protocol connecting $W$ to experiment is lacking since $W$ is a mathematical tool unrelated to an observable obtained from a physical averaging process.
+For instance, $W$ is related to observables in noninteracting models of two-dimensional Pauli paramagnets \cite{junker_1996_supersymmetric,AHARONOV1979} (where $\hat{F}$ is magnetization) and translationally invariant Majorana fermions (where $\hat{F}$ is particle number) \cite{Hsieh2016}.
+Exact SUSY is also known to exist in certain strongly correlated XXZ spin chains \cite{fendley_2003_lattice, yang_2004_nonlocal} (where $\hat{F}$ is a combination of magnetization and chain length), as discussed below.
+Additionally, SUSY is studied in Rabi models in quantum optics \cite{tomka_2015_supersymmetry}, where $W$ is related to the parity of excitations, and in Bose-Fermi mixtures \cite{yu2008}.

+Computationally, determining $W$ lies in the hardest complexity class, number P complete \cite{crichigno2020}.
+With limited analytical techniques for quantum many-body systems, analog simulation would provide a promising alternative route to study $W$.
+However, despite its broad applicability, both in high-energy and condensed matter systems, $W$ remains a mathematical tool unrelated to an observable obtained from a physical averaging process and lacks a general protocol connecting it to experiment.